 They lit up the silver screen, graced the covers of magazines, and were plastered on bedroom walls all across the country.
 Today we are going to be looking at some of the most attractive women of the ’80s.

 In 1982, Elle Macpherson’s future was laid out before her.
 She had just been accepted to study law at Sydney University — the only problem was she had no money for books.
 So the 6-foot stunner with gorgeous dirty blond hair decided to take a year off and model in New York City to raise money for her university expenses.
-It turned out to be a good decision, as Macpherson would go on to become one of the biggest supermodels of the ’80s.
+It turned out to be a good decision, as Macpherson, now 58, would go on to become one of the biggest supermodels of the ’80s.

 RELATED: 1970s Bombshells, Then And Now